acisops/acis_anomaly_pages/source/hi_lo_anomaly.rst

 What is it?
 -----------

-Event data stops being reported for one CCD/FEP combination and the delta overclock values are peculiar, large and negative for the first three output nodes and large and positive for the fourth output node.
+Event data stops being reported for one or more CCD/FEP combinations and the delta overclock values are peculiar, large and negative for the first three output nodes and large and positive for the fourth output node.

 When did it happen before?
 --------------------------